 - Check to see if there is a cleaning fee – If you made a small mess, most companies won’t charge you anything.
 Some shady ones will charge you a fortune for a gum wrapper though.

 What to Pack for a Road Trip in the USA

 First off: your road trip packing list is going to vary wildly depending on how long the itinerary is.
 If you’re just going for a weekend, then your list is going to be much trimmer and less demanding.
 But some road trips can last weeks or even months.
-If you’re like my friends, Kevin and Liz, you’ll eventually end up living out of your car and possibly end up looking like a bunch of hoarders.
+If you’re like my friends, Kevin and Liz, you’ll eventually end up living out of your car at which point it may be time to consider investing in the vanlife.

 When packing for a shorter road trip, go minimal.
 Take the essentials, like a roadside safety kit and some form of navigation for example, and then add more as needed.
 If you’re camping, take the appropriate gear.
+If you have a toddler, take a doona car seat stroller (it’s a seriously cool piece of engineering).
 If you want to save money, take lots of snacks and pre-made meals to avoid stopping at diners.
 Easy peasy.

 Aside from knowing what to pack on your road trip in the USA, you’ll also need to know how to pack.
 If you have a lot of stuff, you will need to be conscious of how you organize everything, especially if you have a smaller, passenger-style vehicle.
 Get a system in place – use packing cubes and plastic bins to keep everything separated; bungee cables will be your best friends.

 For more information on how to pack a car, check out this informative article at USA Today.

 My missus travels with all her clothes in ziplock bags: don’t be like my missus.
 UP YOUR PACKING GAME!

 Packing cubes for the globetrotters and compression sacks for the real adventurers – these babies are a traveller’s best kept secret.
 They organise yo’ packing and minimise its volume too so you can pack MORE.